AyushKatre05/SIH_2024_All_Codes/README.md

 # Swachhta and LiFE Dashboard - Complete Code

-Welcome to the repository for **Swachhta and LiFE Dashboard**, an innovative project developed as part of **SIH 2024**.
-This solution aims to promote cleanliness and sustainable practices using AI, IoT integration, and modern web technologies.
+Welcome to the Swachhta and LiFE Dashboard repository—an innovative solution developed for SIH 2024.
+This project leverages AI, IoT integration, and modern web technologies to promote cleanliness and sustainable living practices

 ## Table of Contents